 With a reduction of just half of a percent, a borrower could potentially generate tens of thousands in savings over the life of a loan.

-Let's look at a quick example using the same loan terms (30-years, fixed rate) with three different interest rates.
+Let's look at a quick example using the same loan terms (30-year, fixed rate) with three different interest rates.

 Savings and interest rates shown here are for illustrative purposes only and may change based on a variety of factors.
 All loans require approval and proof of eligibility and are subject to the complete terms and conditions outlined in the loan agreement documents.

 Want to see what you could save with a VA refinance?
 Estimate your savings and monthly payments with our VA loan refinance calculator.

 You may be eligible for a VA IRRRL if you financed the property with a VA loan and can certify you live or previously lived in the home.

 The IRRRL is not available to Veterans with non-VA loans.
 Veterans with non-VA loans wishing to refinance to a VA loan can look to the VA Cash-Out refinance option.

 Lenders may also have guidelines and requirements regarding how long you've had your current mortgage, how many payments you've made and how long it will take to recoup the costs and fees associated with the new loan.

 VA IRRRLs have more flexible requirements when it comes to employment and income.
 Two years of employment history is something your lender might still require, but they typically won’t need to consider income or asset figures unless the new mortgage payment will be increasing by more than 20% or there are concerns about income stability.